 One of the most powerful forces in the online world, at least when it comes to purchasing decisions, has to be online reviews.

-Over two-thirds of consumers are influenced by online reviews when making a purchasing decision.
-Even more impressive, 88 percent of consumers take online reviews as seriously as they would a personal recommendation.
+Over two-thirds of consumers are influenced by reviews when making a purchasing decision.
+Even more impressive, 88 percent of consumers take reviews as seriously as they would a personal recommendation.

 As you can see, how reviews are handled and displayed could have a massive effect on businesses everywhere.
-A blip in review displays could skew reviews negatively and cripple your marketing campaign, or skew them positively and give you an influx of new buyers.
+A blip in review displays could provide negative reviews and cripple your marketing campaign, or skew them positively and give you an influx of new buyers.

 Google holds much power over this process, and it may have big things in store for how it’s handled in the future.